Owners of a dog having accidents only at night must find the reason behind this behavior. Usually, house soiling in dogs is caused by:

 If the new furry member of your family is still a puppy, it may not be housebroken at all.

 Start housebreaking the pooch from scratch.
 That means that you will need to supervise the dog in the house constantly.
-Also, take your pet to walks as often as you can.
+Also, take your pet on walks as often as you can.
 Don’t forget to reward your furry friend with a treat every time it gets things right.

 - Separation anxiety